Lone Star Series: 2013–present: Astros join the American League

-Houston was victorious in both the 2018 and 2019 Silver Boot Series as they won the AL West both seasons, making it three consecutive division titles for the club.
+When the Astros played the Opening Day game in 2018 as defending World Series champions, they did so in Arlington, which they won 4–1.
+Houston was victorious in both the 2018 and 2019 Silver Boot Series as they won the AL West both seasons, making three consecutive division titles for the club with 100 wins in each season.
 Meanwhile, Texas continued to rebuild and had losing seasons for the second and third year in a row.

-Notable players who played on both teams

-A total of 77 players have played for both franchises.
-But out of those 77, only 3 have played their entire careers for both teams: Chuck Jackson, Mike Richardt, and Mike Simms.
-Only six players have played for both the Rangers and Astros against their in-state opponent since 2001.
-Those players are: Doug Brocail, Mike Lamb, Richard Hidalgo, Ivan "Pudge" Rodríguez, Hunter Pence, and Robinson Chirinos.